grauJavier/vet-clinic/README.md

 ## 🤝 Contributing <a name="contributing"></a>

+We welcome contributions to enhance AirMetrics and expand its capabilities.
+To contribute:

+1. Fork the repository.

+2. Create a new branch for your feature: `git checkout -b feature-new-feature`.

+3. Commit your changes: `git commit -m 'Add new feature'`.

+4. Push to the branch: `git push origin feature-new-feature`.

+5. Open a pull request detailing your changes.

+Let's work together to provide valuable air quality information to the people of Chile!

-Contributions, issues, and feature requests are welcome!
+Also issues, and feature requests are welcome!

-Feel free to check the [issues page](../../issues/).
+Feel free to check the [issues page](https://github.com/grauJavier/vet-clinic/issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p>